felangel/bloc/README.md

 ## Extensions

+- [IntelliJ](https://plugins.jetbrains.com/plugin/12129-bloc-code-generator) - extends IntelliJ/Android Studio with support for the Bloc library and provides tools for effectively creating Blocs for both Flutter and AngularDart apps.
 - [VSCode](https://marketplace.visualstudio.com/items?itemName=FelixAngelov.bloc#overview) - extends VSCode with support for the Bloc library and provides tools for effectively creating Blocs for both Flutter and AngularDart apps.

 ## Community